vega/vega-lite/site/docs/data.md

 <span class="vl-example" data-name="bar"></span>

 {:#url}
-## Data from URL
+### Data from URL

 Data can be loaded from a URL using the `url` property.
 In addition, the format of the input data can be specified using the `formatType` property.
 By default Vega-Lite will infer the type from the file extension.

-If time data from URL is in [ISO format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse), data will be parsed in UTC time.
-See explaination for [UTC time](timeunit.html#utc)
+Here is a list of all properties describing a `data` source from URL:

-{% include table.html props="feature,mesh,parse,property,type" source="DataUrlFormat" %}
+{% include table.html props="url,format" source="UrlData" %}

 For example, the following specification loads data from a relative `url`: `data/cars.json`.
 Note that the format type is implicitly json by default.

 <span class="vl-example" data-name="scatter"></span>

 {:#named}
-## Named Data Sources
+### Named Data Sources

 Data can also be added at runtime through the [Vega View API](https://vega.github.io/vega/docs/api/view/#data).
 Data sources are referenced by name, which is specified in Vega-Lite with `name`.

+Here is a list of all properties describing a named `data` source:

+{% include table.html props="name,format" source="NamedData" %}

 For example, to create a data source named `myData`, use the following data